sanskrit/learnsanskrit.org/content/guide/sounds/the-sound-system.md

 {title The sound system}

 Our core lessons already discussed the various Sanskrit sounds in detail.
-Here, we will complete the basic picture those lessons painted.
-We will provide much more detail about how to pronounce and describe these sounds.
+Here, provide much more detail about how to pronounce and describe these sounds.
 Where appropriate, we will also provide the standard English and Sanskrit terms.

 Traditionally, Sanskrit has these main points of pronunciation: